iemafzalhassan/DevOps-Related-Questions/Docker/Session_2/session2 .md

 Question:

 What would you check first?
 How can WSL2 resolve this issue, and what settings should be enabled during installation?

+###  What You Need to Do:

+- Recreate each scenario on your own system.
+- Troubleshoot and resolve the issue using the hints provided.
+- Take **screenshots** of your process and results (e.g., Docker commands, browser results, WSL settings).
+- Add your solution (step-by-step explanation + images) to this repository in the `Docker/session-2` folder.
+- Raise a **Pull Request**